 To further grasp SCORM, let us break down its meaning:

-Sharable Content (SC) is a course which can be shared with ease with anyone.
-Object (O) is the lesson in the SCORM course that is adapted for the benefit and progress of the learners.
-Reference Model (RM) are the ideas developed over the years, now incorporated into the SCORM model.
+Sharable Content (SC) is a course or module which can be shared with ease with anyone.
+Object (O) is the lesson in the SCORM course that is adapted for the benefit of the learners.
+Reference Model (RM) refers to the standard developed over the years in delivering SC.

 A lesson in eLearning content is actually the Sharable Content Object (SCO) and uploaded to any SCORM-compliant LMS.
 Imagine that you are working on a jigsaw puzzle.
-The pieces are actually your lesson template, which you are trying to piece together so that the whole lesson can be completed.
+The pieces are your lesson modules and activities, which you are trying to piece together so that the whole lesson can be completed.

 Identify your learners first before creating your SCORM compatible template so you will know how to design it.
-Put yourself in the learner's perspective technically.
+Put yourself in the learner's perspective.
 Keep in mind the possible internet connections and web browsers your learners will use so the SCORM package will function correctly.

 Here are some tips to consider when "SCORM-ing" or creating a SCORM package for eLearning:

-- Look for a SCORM-compliant authoring tool, noting that some of these high-end tools are expensive.
-There are also free and open source authoring tools.
+- Look for a SCORM-compliant authoring tool (some list here), noting that some of these high-end tools can be expensive.
+There are also free and open source authoring tools (Examples: eXe eXeLearning, RELOAD).
 Pick the ones appropriate for your needs.

-- Always consider packaging your content in SCORM 1.2 standard, the most portable version that can also be played by various web browsers.
+- Always consider packaging your content in SCORM 1.2 standard, the most portable version that can also be played using various web browsers.
 This helps ensure compatibility with older players.

 - Test the SCORM package with the end-user in mind.
 The outcome should always be aligned with the end user's needs.